USRA-STI/gdt-fermi/docs/missions/fermi/gbm/trigdat.rst

 .. image:: trigdat_figs/trigdatfig4.png

-See :ref:`Plotting Sky Maps, Localizations, and Wide-field Effective Area` and :ref:`Plotting Spacecraft in Earth Orbit`, respectively, for more details on these plots.
+See :external:ref:`Plotting Sky Maps, Localizations, and Wide-field Effective Area<plot-sky>` and
+:external:ref:`Plotting Spacecraft in Earth Orbit<plot-earthplot>`,
+respectively, for more details on these plots.

 Reference/API
 =============